Amigos (restaurant chain): Menu items

 Amigos is still selling favorite items that were on the original 1980 menu; including the original Soft Taco, Enchilada, Crisp Meat Burrito, Crispos, Mexi Fries, Taco Salad, and Nachos.

 According to Roger and Jan Moore, crisp meat burritos and soft tacos have always been their most popular items.

 From the King's Classic menu, the Lincoln-original sandwich called a "Cheese Frenchee" is served, based on the original King's Food Host recipe from the 1950s.
-The Cheese Frenchee was invented in Lincoln at King's Food Host, and can still be found around Nebraska at Amigos, as well as a restaurant chain called Don & Millie's.
+The Cheese Frenchee can still be found around Nebraska at Amigos, as well as a restaurant chain called Don & Millie's.
 No one knows why exactly it got the name "Frenchee", but some think it may be because of its resemblance to a Croque Monsieur.

 Co-branding

 Beginning in 1996, the restaurants began co-branding to expand and differentiate their menus.